CFO update for the first quarter of fiscal year 2012

 Individual obligations to non-governmental vendors over $1 million made during the quarter were $3.7 million for information technology programs and project management support, $2.4 million for continued cloud-based hosting and computing services, and $3.0 million for support services for consumer response centers.

 In fiscal years 2010 and 2011, the CFPB received six funds transfers from the Federal Reserve, totaling $180.2 million.
 In the first quarter of fiscal year 2012, the CFPB received one funds transfer of $94.3 million.
 The amounts and dates the transfers were received are shown below.

-Funds transfers received from the Federal Reserve
+Funds transfers received from the Federal Reserve (in millions)

 Fiscal Year 2010

 June 7, 2011: $74.5

 September 28, 2011: $30.6

 Fiscal Year 2012

 - Definitions.
 For the purposes of this update, outlays are payments that result any time the CFPB issues checks, disburses cash, or makes electronic transfers of funds to pay off an obligation.
 A commitment is a reservation of funds in anticipation of a future obligation.
 An obligation is a transaction or agreement that creates a legal liability and obligates the government to pay for goods and services ordered or received.
 The difference between outlays and commitments or obligations is that outlays reflect funds that have already been paid out while commitments and obligations represent future expenditures.